cdpuk/givenergy-local/README.md

 Configure an automation as follows:

 * Trigger: Time pattern with minutes set to `/5`, `/10` or `/15` to match your PVOutput expected reporting interval.
-Note that since the inverter only reports energy in 0.1kWh intervals, longer intervals tend to work better, especially in overcast conditions when total energy may not increment over a short period.
+Note that since the inverter only reports energy with 0.1kWh precision, longer intervals tend to work better, especially in overcast conditions when total energy may not increment over a short period.
 * Conditions: Optionally, configure a State condition for the Sun entity with a value `above_horizon`.
 This trims off uninteresting parts of the day in your PVOutput logs and charts.
 * Action: Set this to "Call service" and find "Shell Command: pvoutputcurl".